algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

         }
     ```

-!!!
-Note
-    The samplearg.teal file will compile to the address UVBYHRZIHUNUELDO6HWUAHOZF6G66W6T3JOXIIUSV3LDSBWVCFZ6LM6NCA, please fund this address with at least 11000 microALGO else executing the sample code as written will result in an overspend response from the network node.

 !!! info
     The example code snippets are provided throughout this page and are abbreviated for conciseness and clarity.
 Full running code examples for each SDK are available within the GitHub repo for V1 and V2 at [/examples/smart_contracts](https://github.com/algorand/docs/tree/master/examples/smart_contracts) and for [download](https://github.com/algorand/docs/blob/master/examples/smart_contracts/smart_contracts.zip?raw=true) (.zip).